-A few decades back dad said, “I don’t see much future in you.”
+A few decades ago, my dad said, “I don’t see much future in you.”
 My school teacher told my mom, “Your son is weak in all subjects!”
-This marked the onset of a list, my failing list.
+Thus begins the list of my failures.

 My first job